 Employees with 5 -9 years of tenure with the company are eligible to apply for a leave of absence up to 12 weeks.

 Employees with 10 years or more of tenure with the company are eligible to apply for a leave of absence up to 24 weeks.
-Need confirmation if we should add this check

 No vacation or other paid time off will accrue during an LOA.